3 Steps to Positive Body Image

 We all have those days: body positivity isn’t remotely on the radar.
 Your jeans feel uncomfortably tight, nothing in your closet seems to fit, your skin is breaking out, and your hair doesn’t want to cooperate.
 You frantically wish you had someone else’s body—or in the very least, a part of someone else’s body.
 If I wasn’t on my period, you tell yourself, I’d feel way more confident in my body.
 You’re not alone.
 Thanks to diet culture and social media, this is a common (read: daily) experience for countless women.
 But don’t fret.
 In this guide, you’ll learn tips for coping on poor body image days, along with how to practice body positivity.

-Comparison tugs at the rug beneath our feet—it removes any sense of satisfaction with our own lives.
-Especially on Instagram.
+Love to scroll on Instagram?
 This is your gentle reminder that social media is a curated highlight reel.
 Between filters and makeup and stylizing and lighting and angles, there’s an exorbitant amount of content that masks the bigger picture.
 Much what’s portrayed is a facade.
 Without intentional boundaries, social media can be incredibly triggering—eat like her, dress like her, workout like her, and I’ll look like her.
 It’s exhausting and unrealistic.
 Ultimately, these comparison traps curtail self-confidence.
 And we need self-confidence in order to live our fullest lives.
 Unfollow accounts that make you feel anything less than enough.

 Speaking of self-confidence, it’s not about soaring with self-confidence—or feeling comfortable in your skin—every day.
 Rather, it’s about feeling comfortable in your skin more often than not.
 It’s about finding a happy medium.
 Remember: the longest relationship you will ever have is with yourself.
 Nurturing that relationship should take precedence (yes, even as a mom!).
 Against all odds, you have the ability to harness positive energy and talk to yourself in a compassionate way.
 It’s simply a matter of tapping into that ability.
 In turn, you’ll find that kindness breeds more kindness.
 To begin feeling more comfortable in your skin, prioritize your well-being.
+If dealing with sensitive scalp concerns like redness, irritation, or flakiness, using targeted plant-based products to gently soothe irritated skin can make a significant difference.
 Make self-care a non-negotiable.
-What makes you feel safe, relaxed, calm, and joyful?
-Incorporate more of those things, even if they only take a couple of minutes.
-By making time for your needs, you’ll be a more confident version of yourself.
-And you can do this in several different ways.
-For example, learn to say no to people who rob you of your energy.

 While I believe in eating balanced, wholesome meals most of the time, wiggle room is essential.
 My relationship with food is no longer black and white.
 I’m not dogmatic about what I eat, and long gone are the days when I wouldn’t touch cheese, butter, sugar, or anything fried.
 All foods fit.
 Deprivation and restriction are never the goal.
 On a daily basis, we want to gravitate toward colorful veggies and fruits, high-quality sources of protein, and healthy fats.
 After all, these help us feel our best.
 We want to eat in a way that supplies sustained energy, supports our hormones, doesn’t cause digestive issues, and balances blood sugar.
 However, making peace with your body means making peace with food.
 Enjoying your local coffee shop’s croissant—or baking cookies with refined sugar—doesn’t make you any less worthy or healthy.

-There are so many small yet profound ways to practice body positivity.
-Ultimately, the more we can take the emphasis off our bodies, the more we can let our bodies do what they’re here for: allow us to live our lives.
+There are so many small—yet profound—ways to practice body positivity.
+Like building any habit, the more we can take the emphasis off our bodies, the more we can let our bodies do what they’re here for: allow us to live our lives.
 In addition to the ideas below, start with your closet.
 There’s no denying that when we look good, we feel good!
 Donate clothes that no longer fit and only keep clothes that spark joy and make you feel comfortable.

-3. Let yourself feel your insecurities.
 Don’t be ashamed of your poor body image days.
-They’re normal.
+They’re normal!
 Talk about them.
 Write about them.
 Journal about them.
 Instead of sweeping your feelings under the rug, surface them.
 There is something incredibly cathartic about writing down your emotions.
 And remember. feeling insecure is part of the human experience.
 You have the power to feel more confident in your body—I promise.

 Last but not least, I wanted to include a few of my favorite books and articles for encouraging positive self-talk.
 I hope you find them helpful.
 Feel free to leave me a comment, send me an email if this post resonates with you, or sign up for a free, 20-minute consultation with me!
 The journey to body acceptance doesn’t have to be lonely or solo — it can be collective and supportive.